First, to make this easy, an introductory video on why you should visit Hoi An:

 Com Ga Hoi An – Hoi An Chicken Rice

 During a long day hanging around, it is now time to eat again.
 Try Hoi An’s special chicken rice.
 A chicken rice dish consists of rice and boiled chicken, served with vegetables.
 According to the locals, the chicken must be free range and they should have only spawned one time because they are believed to have a stronger and firmer taste.
 The rice used must be stored for at least one year or more and cooked in a special way.
 And more interestingly, people bring vegetables directly from Tra Que vegetable village nearby to garnish the rice.
 Such sophisticated preparation creates a flavorful dish that is hard to duplicate anywhere else.
 Below are the best places to try it:

 Com Ga Ba Buoi

-Among a hundred of shops selling chicken rice in Hoi An, Com Ga Ba Buoi stands out as a super star.
-The business has been around for more than 6 decades.
-The shop has a secret family recipe for their sauces that make people keep coming back for more.
+Among hundreds of shops selling chicken rice in Hoi An, Com Ga Ba Buoi stands out as a superstar.
+The business has been around for more than six decades.
+They carefully cook the glossy yellow rice in chicken broth, then top it with shredded boiled chicken, sliced onions, and herbs as the salad.
+The shop also has a secret family recipe for their sauces to make a glorious taste you’ll never forget.

 Address: 22 Phan Chau Trinh, Quang Nam province